r-wasm/flang-wasm/README.md

 ## Can I use this image to build WebAssembly packages for webR?

 No, this image does not contain a version of R configured for use with WebAssembly, which is required to build R packages.
-Instead either first build webR from source, or use a Docker image containing a fully pre-built version of webR.
+Either build webR from source, or use a [Docker image containing a fully pre-built version of webR](https://github.com/r-wasm/webr#building-with-docker).
 This image is only useful for building webR itself.